pmbanugo/heroku-review-app-actions/README.md

 In order to utilise the config vars defined for review apps, I decided to use the _/review-apps_ Heroku API endpoint for v2 of this action.
 There are less things to configure, therefore the inputs are different and caused a breaking change.
 Both versions are stable and serves different use-cases.
 Bug fixes will still be treated for both, but with the most focus on v2.

+### How to choose?

+If you already have review apps enabled for your pipeline, use v2.
+If you have a pipeline with review apps disabled, use v1.2.x.

 If you use v1.x and want to see the README for v1.x, switch to the v1.x [branch](/tree/v1.x).
+The main branch has code for v2.x.

 ## Sponsor